Coronavirus Epidemic Update 19: Treatment and Medication Clinical Trials

 coronavirus epidemic update 19 treatment and medication clinical trials...

-Recently, a young man came to the doctor.
-From just reporting the flu to severe pneumonia, he progressed to requiring intubation in 2-3 days.
-He ended up on ECMO, which is cardiopulmonary bypass.
-The chart below is the CDC confirmed flu cases, most of them were H1N1 in 2009, which was a very bad year, and we noticed that heart function was affected in those patients as well.
-One of my own patients was seriously ill after intubation followed by cardiac arrest.
+Recently, a young man went to the hospital and reported only influenza to severe pneumonia, which progressed to. the need for intubation in 2-3 days.
+He ended up on ECMO, which stands for cardiopulmonary bypass.
+The chart below shows the influenza cases confirmed by the Centers for Disease Control and Prevention (CDC), and the majority of the cases were H1N1 in 2009, which was a very bad year, and we noted that those patients also had severely affected heart function.
+One of my own patients became seriously ill and then went into cardiac arrest after being intubated.
 The other had ST segment elevation due to viral myocarditis.
-Since 2009, the annual flu vaccine covers the H1N1 strain because I have seen such a large number of cases that it is not too late to call susceptible people to get vaccinated here.

-Flu season is still a few weeks away.
-Remember to get vaccinated to prevent this deadly influenza A. If you are interested in our previous lectures, we have discussed sleep to strengthen the immune system, check out our previous lectures and website, there are many related lectures and information on various types of sleep.
-Conference on diseases Thanks for listening
+Since 2009, the annual flu vaccine covers the H1N1 strain.
+Since I see so many cases here, it is not too late to urge susceptible people to get vaccinated.
+Flu season won't end for a few more weeks.
+Remember to get vaccinated to prevent this deadly influenza A. For those who are interested in our previous lectures, we previously discussed strengthening the immune system through sleep.
+Check out our previous lectures and our website, where there are many related lectures and information on various topics. types of sleep.
+Conference on diseases.
+Thanks for listening.

 If you have any copyright issue, please Contact